BitcoinCacheMachine/BitcoinCacheMachine/README.md

 You may want to log out for your group membership to update.

 Next, run `bcm deploy` at the command line to deploy your first BCM instance.
 If your machine supports Type-1 VMs, `bcm` is deployed using fully-fledged virtual machines.
 If not, BCM uses [LXD projects](https://lxd.readthedocs.io/en/latest/projects/) to provide tenant separation.
+Once fully deployed, BCM exposes services on your local network.

 ## Documentation